 - Use the pastry to make a galette.

 - Make a hearty vegetable pie with seasonable roast vegetables.
 For a pastry base and a lid, I’d recommend 1 1/2 -2 batches of pastry.

-So, this gluten free pastry recipe is made from scratch.
-It uses three flours that are available at the supermarket – white rice flour, glutinous rice flour (in the Asian section, usually down the bottom) and tapioca flour.
-Each flour serves a distinct purpose in this recipe.
-White rice flour is the workhorse of the group – a somewhat gritty yet reliable flour that is the backbone of the pastry.
-Glutinous rice flour provides both lightness and stretchiness to the dough.
-Glutinous rice flour is used to make mochi, if that gives you an idea.
-Tapioca flour has a similar function to the glutinous rice, albeit in different ways and with a little less stretch.
+This gluten free pastry recipe is made from scratch.
+It uses two flours that are available at the supermarket – white rice flour and tapioca flour.
+Both flour serves a distinct purpose in this recipe.
+White rice flour is the workhorse – a mild tasting, reliable wholegrain flour that is the backbone of the pastry.
+Tapioca flour provides lightness and a bit of elasticity to the pastry.
 If you’d like more information on the flours, see my guide to gluten free flour for more.